 \section{Conclusions}

-In this paper, we presented two possible ways of generalising proximal gradient algorithms to solve structured minimisation problems in $\lpvar$.
-Due to the difficulties introduced by working in a Banach space setting (i.e.~lack of Riesz isometric isomorphism, need of duality mappings) and the further lack of separability of the norm in $\lpvar$, standard strategies cannot be applied here, thus requiring the use of alternative iterative schemes based on the separable modular function.
-Two algorithms are presented, a primal one (Algorithm \ref{alg_bredies}) inspired to the one studied in \cite{Bredies2008} for problems in $\lp$, and a dual one (Algorithm \ref{alg_guansong}), analogous to the one studied in \cite{GuanSong2015}.
-We provided a detailed convergence analysis for Algorithm \ref{alg_bredies} showing the descent of the functional and convergence in function values with rate $\mathcal{O}\Big(\frac{1}{k}\Big)^{p_--1}$, with $p_-$ being the essential infimum of the exponent map $p(\cdot)$.
-For Algorithm \ref{alg_guansong} a modular Bregman-like distance is used in a dual update fashion and analogous convergence rates are showed in function values.
-Several numerical results are reported to compare the use of the adaptive $\lpvar$ space with Hilbert and $L^p(\Omega)$ ones on some exemplar signal deconvolution and signal/image mixed noise removal problems.
+In this paper, we present two possible ways of generalizing proximal-gradient algorithms to solve structured minimization problems in $\lpvar$.
+Due to the difficulties introduced by working in a Banach space setting (i.e., the lack of Riesz isometric isomorphism and the need for duality mappings) and the further lack of separability of the norm in $\lpvar$, standard strategies cannot be applied here.
+Thus the use of alternative iterative schemes based on the separable modular function is required.
+Two algorithms are presented, a primal one (Algorithm \ref{alg_bredies}) inspired by the one studied in \cite{Bredies2008} for problems in $\lp$, and a dual one (Algorithm \ref{alg_guansong}), analogous to the one studied in \cite{GuanSong2015}.
+We provide a detailed convergence analysis for Algorithm \ref{alg_bredies} showing the descent of the functional and convergence in function values with rate $\mathcal{O}\Big(\frac{1}{k}\Big)^{p_--1}$, with $p_-$ being the essential infimum of the exponent map $p(\cdot)$.
+For Algorithm \ref{alg_guansong} a modular Bregman-like distance is used in a dual update fashion and analogous convergence rates are shown in function values.
+Several numerical results are reported to compare the use of the adaptive $\lpvar$ space with Hilbert and $L^p(\Omega)$ spaces on some exemplar signal deconvolution and signal/image mixed noise removal problems.
 Finally, a numerical verification on the speed of convergence and on the computational efficiency of the proposed algorithms is given, showing that \textit{primal} algorithms have slower convergence in comparison with \textit{dual} ones.

-Future work shall address the crucial question on how the map $p(\cdot)$ shall be chosen in order to adapt to local signal/image prior contents.
+Future work shall address the crucial question of how the map $p(\cdot)$ shall be chosen in order to adapt to local signal/image prior contents.
 Moreover, it would be interesting to find a strategy to incorporate extrapolation/acceleration in order to improve convergence speed which, in practice, is particularly slow for primal algorithms.